xiaoli-ua/Rota_CEA_two-countries/README.md

-# README: Cost-effective threshold price for alternative infant and neonatal rotavirus vaccines in Malawi and Ghana
+# Cost-effective threshold price for alternative infant and neonatal rotavirus vaccines in Malawi and Ghana

 The objective of this rotavirus cost-effectiveness modelling project is to identify the conditions under which switching to RV3-BB is optimal in Malawi and Ghana.
 We built a decision tree on the validated, country-calibrated transmission models to conduct a full incremental cost-effectiveness analysis comparing all relevant vaccination strategies in both countries.